Fibro Parenting: Chores for Kids?

 The Way We Do It

-First, for our family, we have a list of basic chores they must do as a part of helping the family unit.
+First, for our family, we have a list of essential chores they must do as a part of helping the family unit.
 Then, we team the kids up to tackle certain chores:

 • Two oldest boys together (6th & 3rd graders)